-We probably all know that blog photography is a really important thing to improve your blog.
+We probably all know that blog photography is an essential thing if you want to improve your blog.
 Better blog images get shared more, they increase more traffic, and they have a higher SEO ranking!
 You heard probably a lot of bloggers saying: ‘’Get a professional camera!’’ or ‘’Hire a photographer to have a brand photo shoot!’’

-Yes, those are one of the best way to stand out in photography.
-But some people unfortunately can’t afford a DSLR camera.
+Yes, those are one of the best ways to stand out in photography.
+But some people, unfortunately, can’t afford a DSLR camera.
 If you are one of them: Don’t give up your passion for photography!
 You can still take gorgeous photos with your phone camera.
-Yes people, it is possible!
+Yes, people, it is possible!

 So, are you ready to become an expert in phone photography?
-Haha I already thought so!
-Here are the 10 most important tips to master your phone photography skills!
+Haha, I already thought so!
+Here are the ten most important tips to master your phone photography skills!

 I already gave this tip on my other post: 25 photography tips/hacks for bloggers.
-You are probably not able to control your ISO Value with phone photography, so I suggest you to only take a picture when you have perfect lightning!
-With that I mean: Natural light (Read: Sunlight).
+You are probably not able to control your ISO Value with a phone, so I suggest you only to take a picture when you have perfect lighting!
+With that, I mean Natural light (Read: Sunlight).
 If you try to photograph on gloomy days, or in the dark, there might appear noise in your photo!
-If you take a photo with great lightning, your photo will have a higher resolution, and it will look more professional!
+If you take a picture with great lighting, your photo will have a higher resolution, and it will look more professional!
 Try to avoid un-natural lightning.

 3. Focus on your subject by tapping on your screen.

-I am really surprised about the fact how many people didn’t knew this!
+I am stunned about the fact how many people didn’t know this!
 Well, here it comes, haha.
-If you use your back camera (as I already told you in step 1), you can focus on your subject by tapping the subject on your screen.
+If you use your back camera (as I already told you in step 1), you can focus on your subject by tapping the item on your screen.
 That is a thing you should always do when you take a photo.
 Don’t just get your phone and take a picture, first, FOCUS!